knative/docs/contributing/DOCS-CONTRIBUTING.md

 ---
-title: "Contributing to the Knative Documentation"
+title: "Contributing to the Knative documentation"
-linkTitle: "Contributing to Docs"
+linkTitle: "Contributing to docs"
 weight: 20
 ---